 The Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO) have released detailed information about why and how vaccines keep us safer and healthier.
+Learn more about the vaccination clinic on the Pittsburgh campus.
 Here are some key reasons to get vaccinated as soon as you have the opportunity.

 COVID-19 vaccines are safe.